Cruising Q & A

 What type dinghy do you recommend?

 I find a rigid dinghy powered by oars is the most practical.
 Inflatable dinghies with powerful motors are fast and the dinghy takes up less space when stowed deflated, but they are a prime target for thieves and are easy to vandalize.
-I saw one dinghy flat on the beach in the islands sliced end to end by a boy who thought it a great joke.
-I'd say it's a poor choice to have a dinghy that can be destroyed in 5 seconds by nothing more than a kid with a bad attitude and a pocket knife.
+I saw one dinghy flat on the beach in the islands sliced end to end by a local boy who thought it a great joke.
+For me it's a poor choice to have a dinghy that can be destroyed in 5 seconds by nothing more than a kid with a bad attitude and a pocket knife.
 They also do not stand up well to chafe and are expensive and hard to replace in a far away port.
 And after all, let's not lose sight of why we are sailing instead of motorboating; inflatable go-fast dinghies with big motors are much closer to the mentality of jet-skiers and speedboats than they are to cruising under sail.
-I realize it's a lost battle though, so you'll just have to decide for yourself if you belong in the 90% group of cruisers who will annoy the hell out of the other 10% who seek a tranquil anchorage.
-I built my 6 1/2-foot pram out of 1/4-inch plywood and a single layer of epoxy/fiberglass for light weight.
-If you can afford it and have the technical skills, some more weight can be saved by using a closed cell foam core.
+I realize it's a lost battle though, so you'll just have to decide for yourself if you need to join the 90% group of cruisers who annoy the hell out of the other 10% who seek a tranquil anchorage.
+In Hong Kong I built my first 6 1/2-foot pram out of 1/4-inch plywood and a single layer of epoxy/fiberglass for light weight.

 I've seen a few nesting dinghies I really liked.
-If you must carry a big dinghy on a small deck, this is the way to go.
+If you must carry a big dinghy on a small deck, this is a good option.
 I've been able to get by with a small dinghy so far so I saved the extra weight, set up and stowage hassles associated with the nesting dinghy.
-When I get around to experimenting again with another sailing dinghy, I'll be tempted to build a nesting dinghy.
+If I ever get around to experimenting with a sailing dinghy, I'll be tempted to build a nesting dinghy.

-I also carried a 16-foot fiberglass kayak that was indispensable as a second dinghy and opened up new areas to explore.
-Standard kayaks, which you have to tuck yourself inside can be difficult to get in and out of from a boat at anchor so I chose a tropic version in which you sit on top in a deep molded seat.
-It has water drains at the bottom of the footwells and a watertight stowage locker in the bow.
-Mine is a long distance touring type that slips through the water easily, but is no longer produced.
-Today you can buy the shorter, wider plastic version of the sit-on-top kayak that is practical for general use.
+Since my 1988 visit to Hawaii I also carried a 16-foot fiberglass sit-on-top kayak that was indispensable as a second dinghy and opened up new areas to explore.
+More recently it was replaced with a 10-foot Pelican plastic kayak.
+If you have the deck space a 12-foot Pompano is a good choice for better performance.
+Sit-inside ayaks, which you have to tuck yourself inside can be difficult to get in and out of from a boat at anchor so I prefer the tropic waters version in which you sit on top in a deep molded seat.
+They have water drains at the bottom of the footwells and a gear stowage behind the seat.
 During passages the kayak is tied down on deck and blocks one of the side-decks, but I find it so useful that I've put up with this inconvenience.